Osaka Kansai International Airport

 South African Airways

-Kansai International Airport is one of three airports serving Osaka, handling both domestic and international flights.
-Owned by Kansai International Airport Co Ltd, it is the main airport in the region for scheduled international passenger routes.
-It opened in 1994 and is constructed on a man-made island located 40km from the city centre.
-It is an international hub for JAL and ANA and hosts over 40 airlines.
+Kansai International Airport is one of three commercial airports serving Osaka, handling both domestic and international flights.
+Operated by Kansai Airports, a consortium that includes Vinci Airports and Orix, it is the main airport in the region for scheduled international passenger services.
+The airport opened in 1994 and is constructed on two man-made islands located 40km from the city centre.
+Kansai is an international hub for JAL and ANA and hosts over 40 airlines.

 Location of Osaka Kansai International Airport, Japan